elizabeth-poggie/elizabeth-poggie/README.md

-### Hello World, I'm Poggie 🌻
+### Hello World, I'm Poggie 👩‍💻

-Software developer with a passion for coaching and coordination.
-Since 2019, I've been merging my love of development with my passion by working on highly interdisciplinary projects.
-In the right environment, I like to blend creativity into my work by incorporating my own artistic touch.
+There is nothing I love more than a challenge.
+Since 2019, I've been merging my technical expertise with my love of problem-solving by working on highly interdisciplinary projects.
+In the right environment, I like to blend creativity into my work by adding my own artistic touch.

 - [Portfolio](https://www.elizabethpoggie.com/)
 - [Linkedin](https://www.linkedin.com/in/elizabeth-poggie/)